fredericodes/mushin/README.md

 The files are encrypted safely by a securely generated private key.

-It can be then decrypted by using the same private key to view the encrypted files.
+It can be decrypted by using the same private key to view the encrypted files.

 ## Benefits of using file encryption?